d2r2/go-dht/README.md

 The only thing which distinguish one from another - "retry count" parameter as additinal argument in ```ReadAndRetryDHTxx(...)```.
 So, it's highly recomended to utilize ```ReadAndRetryDHTxx(...)``` with "retry count" not less than 7, since sensor asynchronouse protocol is not very stable causing errors time to time.
 Each additinal retry attempt spends 1.5-2 seconds (because according to specification before repeated attempt you should wait 1-2 seconds).

 This functionality works not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
-It will works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device present in /dev/ list.
+It will works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device available in /dev/ list.

 ## License